amakukha/PyPDP11/README.md

 Note: Unix V6 used `chdir` command instead of `cd`.
 Issuing `stty -lcase` is needed to enable lowercase output.

-Don't forget to issue the `sync` command before saving the disk state or syncing files from a live Unix V6 into your local directory.
-(The `sync` command flushes delayed I/O, saves inodes and the superblock to disk.)

 ## What's new
 Compared to the original JavaScript code, this implementation has the following benefits:
  - pasting text into the terminal from clipboard is allowed (making it much more usable)